§Working with Git

 - It’s much easier and less error prone to backport single commits to stable branches than backport groups of commits.
 If the change is just in one commit, then there is no opportunity for error, either the whole change is cherry picked, or it isn’t.

-- We aim to have our master branch to always be releasable, not just now, but also for all points in history.
+- We aim to have our main branch to always be releasable, not just now, but also for all points in history.
 If we need to back something out, we want to be confident that the commit before that is stable.

 - It’s much easier to get a complete picture of what happened in history when changes are self-contained in one commit.